danieljiang520/danieljiang520/README.md

 ![danieljiang520's github stats](https://github-readme-stats-sigma-five.vercel.app/api?username=danieljiang520&count_private=true)

 Hi!
 I am currently pursuing a Bachelor's degree in Computer Engineering with minors in Mathematics and Music at the University of Michigan.
-I enjoy making 3D modeling GUIs and working in robotics and autonomous systems.
+I enjoy making 3D modeling GUIs and working on robotics and autonomous systems.

 #### Something about me
 As you can guess from my avatar, I love about every activity related to basketball, whether it is statistical analysis (my most recent favorite projection model is [DARKO](https://apanalytics.shinyapps.io/DARKO//)), watching the NBA and FIBA, and playing in the university intramural league.
 Besides basketball, I enjoy playing music in an orchestra and with friends, skiing, playing poker, and exploring new cities.
 I have been an avid car enthusiast for as long as I can remember, and I am interested in enhancing safety and system robustness in complex and autonomous engineering systems.
 I was born in Toronto, Canada, and lived in Beijing and Shanghai during my elementary education.
 Then, I moved back to the Greater Toronto Area for middle and high school before finally ending up in Ann Arbor, Michigan.